bwhaley/whaletech.co/_posts/2015-09-25-extending-boto3.md

 ## Wrapping Up
 The boto3 event system is a novel approach to allow more pythonic interactions with AWS resources.
 This example showed how to essentially subclass `ec2.SecurityGroup` to allow better analysis of rules.
 I also subclass `ec2.Instance` to extract additional instance properties which aren't immediately available, like IAM policies and instance userdata.

-Please hassle me in the comments or [on teh Twitter](https://twitter.com/iAmTheWhaley) about how bad my Python code is or to correct/clarify anything.
+Please hassle me about something in the comments or [on Twitter](https://twitter.com/iAmTheWhaley) if you want.
 Thanks for reading.